Pistonite/botw-ist/packages/manual/src/faq.md

 future updates to the simulator don't introduce bugs.
 See [Snapshot Testing](./developer/contributing/testing.md#snapshot-tests).

-If you are not able to generate the snapshot locally, simply make sure the output for every step is correct in the App, then open a PR with just the new `.txt` script file
+If you are not able to generate the snapshot locally, simply make sure the output for every step is correct in the App, then open a PR with just the new `.txt` script file.
 ```